Transformer-Based Video Front-Ends for Audio-Visual Speech Recognition for Single and Multi-Person Video: Introduction

 This work extends our workshop paper~\cite{Serdyuk2021}.
 We add the experiments with a stronger conformer~\cite{Gulati2020-jh} encoder.
 We conduct extra experiments on the LRS3-TED with the artificially added noise.

 Compared to our previous work in~\cite{Serdyuk2021}, the contributions of this paper are: \begin{itemize} \item We test the feasibility of the transformer-based video front-end for the AV-ASR and lip reading.
 We design a model that uses an off-the-shelf transformer for the video encoding. \item We experimentally evaluate the proposed model.
 We train on a large scale dataset of YouTube videos.
 We experiment with the transformer encoder and the conformer audio-visual encoders.
 We evaluate on the YTDEV18 and LRS3-TED datasets.
 The experiments show that the transformer video front-end works at least as good as the convolution.
-Moreover, we achieve the state of the art performance on the LRS3-TED dataset after fine-tuning our model. \end{itemize}
+Moreover, we achieve the state of the art performance on the LRS3-TED dataset after fine-tuning our model. \item We investigate the proposed model for the multi-person data.
+Our model outperfroms the convolution baseline. \end{itemize}